 Someone asks a question and you want to look up the answer on your phone, but as you reach for your pocket, you notice a certain lightness and nakedness.
 Then a sudden and intense feeling of dread washes over you -- your phone is gone.

-It’s never a fun experience, but with a bit of pre-planning and a steady mind, it’s possible to handle the situation without screaming and rushing to FBI headquarters.
+While it might not be easy to access the information without your fingerprint, face, or access code, this is never a fun experience.
+But, with a bit of pre-planning and a steady mind, it’s possible to handle the situation without screaming and rushing to FBI headquarters.

 Find Your Phone